(An ongoing effort, to be updated from time to time, as time and memory permit.)

 Everyone was stunned.
 I should have had the presence of mind to jump up and take questions from the audience, but didn't.
 Sichting had driven two hours to speak for less than a minute, and was paid between $200-300.
 Thank you everyone, drive safely!
 At least he didn't bore anyone.
 Several of the kids on the team got his autograph, so they got something out of it.
 Jerry's a great guy, and I got to know him much better in later years.
 He probably doesn't even remember the evening.

 Within a week, he was announced as the Bengals coach.
 He knew at the banquet he was going to be taking that job, so he wondered if I knew something.
 I didn't.
-At least he fulfilled his appearance responsibilities before leaving Bloomington.
+I give him credit for fulfilling his promise to appear at the banquet.
 I covered his introductory press conference in Cincinnati, and we laughed about it.

 I really enjoyed living in Fort Wayne.
 My job was going well and I had friends inside and outside the newspaper.
 I was playing in softball leagues, playing basketball at the Downtown YMCA, and running.
 I ran a 10k downtown (40:10) and a four-mile race (24:40) through Foster Park.
 I finished 24th in that one, and got my name in the paper as one of the top 25 finishers.
 I got a kick out of that.
 Having a byline was one thing, but earning a place within the agate type on the Scoreboard page felt better.
 And Larry Stephenson was no longer around to interfere with the agate type.

 The Downtown Y was a great place then.
 Memberships were dirt cheap, although I can't remember the dollar figure, and there were plenty of places within the old building to work out or play basketball.
 It was part of my routine to get in a workout there before going to the newspaper office late in the afternoon to begin laying out the paper, or before leaving town to cover a game.
 I got to where I had it timed perfectly.
-I could play basketball at the Y, shower, get in the car, drive three hours to Bloomington and walk in during the national anthem.
+I could play basketball at the Y, squeeze in one more game, shower, drive three hours to Bloomington and walk in during the national anthem.

-I nearly had one of my most embarrassing experiences on a basketball court one day there when I fell into a two-on-two game.
-My teammate, whom I had never met, was getting beat consistently for layups, and was limping a little.
+I nearly had one of my most embarrassing experiences on a basketball court one day there when I played into a two-on-two game.
+My teammate, whom I had never met, was getting beat consistently for layups and was limping a little.
 I thought he had a sprained ankle.
-I was getting angry, and was close to saying something like, "Hey, if you're hurt, go sit down, this is ridiculous."
+We were getting beat and I was getting angry.
+I nearly said something like "Hey, if you're hurt, go sit down, this is ridiculous."

 Fortunately, I didn't.
-After we lost the game, he walked to the sideline, sat down and took off his artificial leg.
+After we lost the game he walked to the sideline, sat down and took off his artificial leg.
 I would have asked him to beat me over the head with it if I had said what I had been thinking.
+A good lesson there about keeping your mouth shut when someone is struggling.

-Some people lived at that Y. One of them was a mentally handicapped, overweight young man who passed time by shooting baskets, for hours and hours.
+Some people lived at that Y. One of them was a mentally handicapped, overweight young man who passed time by shooting baskets - for hours and hours.
 He roped me into a game of H-O-R-S-E one day, and drilled me.
 I can shoot a basketball, but this guy was unbelievable.
 He was throwing in hook shots from 25 feet, one-handed heaves from midcourt, all kind of wild flings that he practiced.
 Worse than that, he laughed and cheered uproariously every time I missed and got a letter.
 And there wasn't a damn thing I could do about it.
+I kept my mouth shut then, too.

 I left Fort Wayne for Indianapolis in 1984, after the Colts made that dramatic trip over on the Mayflower trucks.
 As much as I liked living there, I had been pushing to live in Indy for a couple of years, arguing it would save the newspaper considerable money in mileage reimbursement.
 I could work out of my home, so no office rental would be necessary, and I could pick up the bigger events in Indianapolis, too.
 The tipping point came when the afternoon News-Sentinel announced it was putting a Colts beat writer there.
 That helped persuade my editors to do the same.

-Moving back to Indianapolis was great since I had grown up there, and my parents and one of my brothers still lived there.
+Moving back to Indianapolis was great since I had grown up there and my parents and one of my brothers still lived there.
 It was the perfect job location, too.
 I was two hours from the newspaper office and had access to far more teams and stories.
-I was an hour from Bloomington instead of three, an hour from Lafayette instead of two-and-a-half and about 20 minutes from the Pacers and Colts.
+I was an hour from Bloomington instead of three, an hour from Lafayette instead of two-and-a-half and about 20 minutes from covering the Pacers and Colts games.

 I covered the Colts home and away their first year in Indianapolis, primarily as a feature writer rather than a beat writer.
 I would fly to the likes of Houston, Dallas and Miami on Thursday, talk with an opposing player on Friday and write a feature story for Sunday.